How to sell Bitcoin in 4 steps in Canada

 - Credit/debit card

-When choosing your withdrawal method, make sure you consider:
+When choosing an exchange and withdrawal method, make sure to consider the following:

 - Fees.
 Many (but not all) platforms impose a withdrawal fee, and the fee charged usually varies depending on the withdrawal method selected.